Historical · U.S. Department of Justice

 Former United States Attorney General · U.S. Department of Justice · 1795–1801

-Charles Lee served as United States Attorney General of the United States (1795–1801).
+Charles Lee served as United States Attorney General (1795–1801).
 The page below collects sourced biographical facts, the appointment record, and provenance for Lee.

 Key facts